Evidence-Based Ethics and Mental Health Research with Prisoners

 For additional information and project updates, please visit our website:

 Ethics and federal laws about human subject protections have evolved to protect research participants in general and vulnerable groups in particular.
-Under federal law, vulnerable groups include pregnant women; fetuses, neonates, and children; and prisoners.
+Under federal law, vulnerable groups include pregnant women; fetuses, neonates, and children; and prisoners (CFR 45 Part 46).
 According to ethicists, vulnerable groups also include individuals who suffer from impairment due to mental illness, stigmatized medical illness, and other debilitating disorders.
 Given these definitions, prisoners with mental illnesses are multiply vulnerable.
-With the number of prisoners with serious psychiatric disorders exceeding the number of patients in psychiatric hospitals, jails and prisons have become "America's new mental hospitals" (Torrey, 1995) and for many individuals with mental illness, inpatient psychiatric care is now provided in jails and prisons (Lamb & Weinberger, 2005).
-Research with prisoners, especially those with the added vulnerability of mental illness, poses ethical challenges and responsibilities, yet there have been no empirical studies of the interpretation and application of ethical principles and regulatory safeguards by researchers and IRBs involved in mental health research with prisoners.
+Research with prisoners, especially those with the added vulnerability of mental illness, poses ethical and logistical challenges and responsibilities, yet there have been no empirical studies of the interpretation and application of ethical principles and regulatory safeguards by researchers and IRBs involved in mental health research with prisoners.

 In 2006, the Institute of Medicine (IOM) published a consensus report on “Ethical Considerations for Research involving Prisoners”.
 The report states that the structure of federal regulations and oversight has improved the ethical oversight of research, but its restrictions have also limited research that is needed to address health-related issues.
 The IOM acknowledged a need for empirical data about ethical, policy and institutional challenges to research in correctional settings.